-From colonial architecture to Cuban cigars, this Support for the Cuban People tour is legal for Americans, and gets up close and personal with the Caribbean island’s distinct Latin culture.
+From colonial architecture to Cuban cigars and even Gay Havana, this Support for the Cuban People tour is legal for Americans, and gets up close and personal with the Caribbean island’s distinct Latin culture.
 It also happens to coincide with New Year’s Eve, so pack your fun pants and prepare to celebrate on this gay foray.
 Throw in some friendly locals, a few old cars, and even a splash of salsa, and the new year is off to a stellar start!
 Can’t make NYE?
-Also check out our Cultural Cuba gay tour, with multiple departures throughout the year.
+Also check out our Cultural Cuba tour, with multiple departures throughout the year.
 To our American friends, please review the Cuba Info section of our Important Information Page to learn more about legally travelling to Cuba.

 Hola!
 Welcome to Cuba.
 Our adventure begins about 6PM with a group meeting.
-Get familiar with fellow travellers and our fabulous guide, then join us for an included Welcome Dinner, cocktails, and perhaps a visit to a local gay bar.
+Get familiar with fellow travellers and our fabulous guide, then join us for an included Welcome Dinner, cocktails, and perhaps a visit to a gay Havana bar.

 After a big night out, we’ve planned a leisurely afternoon at Mi Cayito, a gay beach in the burbs.
 We’ll grab lunch (optional) en route, then leave you to soak up the sun and meet some locals.
 Tonight’s dinner is optional, and we’d recommend getting to bed early as we have an early morning tomorrow.